tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 * ***Koh, Pang Wei, and Percy Liang.
 "Understanding black-box predictions via influence functions." _Proceedings of the 34th International Conference on Machine Learning-Volume 70_.
 JMLR. org, 2017.***
 	- [Paper Link](https://arxiv.org/pdf/1703.04730.pdf)
 	- influence function is a measure of how strongly the model parameters or predictions depend on a training instance.
 Instead of deleting the instance, the method upweights the instance in the loss by a very small step.
 This method involves approximating the loss around the current model parameters using the gradient and Hessian matrix.
+	- **Paper** Koh, Pang Wei, and Percy Liang propose an influence function which measures the strongly connection between the model's prediction with a training instance.
 * ***Lundberg, Scott M., and Su-In Lee.
 "A unified approach to interpreting model predictions." _Advances in neural information processing systems_.
 2017.**
 	- [Paper Link](https://papers.nips.cc/paper/7062-a-unified-approach-to-interpreting-model-predictions.pdf)
 	- [Source code](https://github.com/slundberg/shap)